Author: George Lincoln

 Are you interested in helping New Mainers learn/improve their English?
 To sign up for English tutoring or any of our other volunteer opportunities, please visit: Capital Area New Mainers Project (CANMP) to fill out a volunteer interest survey.
 An English Learning option at the Waterville library at 1:00 on Mondays is also an option for volunteers.
 Contact CANMP for the details.
 You can also Donate to the Capitol Area New Mainers Project’s rapid response fund.
 CANMP is actively helping those affected by ICE abductions, both with legal funding and other financial support for family members.

-The Maine Immigrants’ Rights Coalition and partners are organizing an ICE watch Hotline in Maine.
+The Maine Immigrants’ Rights Coalition and partners have organized an ICE watch Hotline in Maine.
 They need volunteer hotline operators to answer phones from Mainers concerned about ICE sitings.
 They are looking for folks fluent in one or more of the following: Spanish, French and Portugese.
-207-544-9989Thursday, December 4th, Fairfield Benton Bridge 3-4 pm: stop the coup, support Democracy, Notice the new time on this one!
+207-544-9989Tuesday, January 20th: 12:00-1:00 (and every Tuesday) Old Location at Tesla Charging Stations at Elm Plaza, Waterville Stand with us to remind the traffic that we need to WAKE UP and start resisting the authoritarian take over of our Government.
+We have been at this location since Tuesday, Feb.
+4th?
+2025!

 It’s a piece of cake to email or call with these links!